MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11getimageinfofrommemory.md

 ---
 title: D3DX11GetImageInfoFromMemory function
 description: Note The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.
-Note Instead of using this function, we recommend that you use the DirectXTex library, GetMetadataFromXXXMemory (where XXX is WIC, DDS, or TGA; WIC doesn't support DDS and TGA; D3DX 9 supported TGA as a common art source format for games).
-Get information about an image already loaded into memory. ms.assetid: 'b13192fa-4235-4c38-ba46-e14ffab2f653'
+Note Instead of using this function, we recommend that you use the DirectXTex library, GetMetadataFromXXXMemory (where XXX is WIC, DDS, or TGA; WIC doesnt support DDS and TGA; D3DX 9 supported TGA as a common art source format for games).
+Get information about an image already loaded into memory. ms.assetid: b13192fa-4235-4c38-ba46-e14ffab2f653
+keywords:
-keywords: ["D3DX11GetImageInfoFromMemory function Direct3D 11"]
+- D3DX11GetImageInfoFromMemory function Direct3D 11
 topic_type:
 - apiref
 api_name: